anbaig/sample-encryption-in-transit-for-kubernetes/deploy-aws-load-balancer-controller/README.md

 # Deploy AWS Load Balancer Controller with TLS Certificates

-This module deploys the AWS Load Balancer Controller and demonstrates TLS termination at the load balancer level using either public or private certificates managed by AWS Certificate Manager (ACM).
-It showcases how to integrate Kubernetes services with AWS networking services for secure, production-ready applications.
+This module deploys the AWS Load Balancer Controller and demonstrates TLS termination at the Application Load Balancer level using either public or private certificates managed by AWS Certificate Manager (ACM).
+It showcases automatic DNS validation, certificate provisioning, and path-based routing with TLS encryption.

 ## Overview

 This module executes the following actions:
 1. Installs the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) using Pod Identity
 2. Installs the [ACK Controller for ACM](https://aws-controllers-k8s.github.io/community/reference/acm/) to manage certificates
-3. Installs the external-dns EKS add-on for DNS management
+3. Installs the external-dns EKS add-on for DNS management and certificate validation
-4. Deploys a hello world application
+4. Deploys demo applications (hello-world and foobar services)
-5. Creates either a public or private certificate using ACM
+5. Creates either a public or private certificate using ACM with automatic validation
-6. Configures a Network Load Balancer with TLS termination
+6. Configures an Application Load Balancer with HTTPS-only access and path-based routing

-## Prerequisites

-- EKS cluster with Pod Identity enabled
-- For public certificates: A Route53 hosted zone for your domain
-- For private certificates: AWS Private CA deployed (use the [deploy-core-pki](../deploy-core-pki/README.md) module)

 ## Usage